 Orange you glad we have snacks?
 (Okay, I’ll stop now.)

 Hydration – You’ll also refill your water bottle at the pit stops – at every pit stop.
 Dehydration is one of the most frequently treated medical issues on the 3-Day, and remember, if you’re thirsty, you’re already dehydrated.
 So drink your water, even if you feel like you don’t need it.
 Consume the entire bottle between pit stops.
 Alternate with sports drink at every other stop, so you keep your electrolytes up too.
-If you have trouble remembering to drink (not usually an issue if it’s hot, but a more common problem in cooler temps), you and your teammates can play the Orange Shirt Drinking Game, a little something I picked up walking in the very hot Twin Cities this year.
+If you have trouble remembering to drink (not usually an issue if it’s hot, but a more common problem in cooler temps), you and your teammates can play the Orange Shirt Drinking Game, a little something I picked up walking in the very hot Twin Cities in 2013.
 Unlike the drinking games you may have played in college, this one will actually result in your good health and well-being.
-It’s simple: any time you spot an orange-shirted Route Safety crew member, take a drink of your water/sports drink.
+It’s simple: any time you spot an orange-shirted Route Safety crew member (or even an orange sign along the route), take a drink of your water/sports drink.
 They’re out among you all day, so you’re sure to get plenty of drink reminders.
 See?
 You didn’t know staying hydrated could be so much fun, did you?

 1) Refill bottle; 2) Keep being fabulous; 3) Repeat.